awslabs/aws-encryption-sdk-specification/changes/2020-07-15_encryption-context-reserved-prefix.md/change.md

 There is still a very slight chance this change will break an existing use case.
-This change will be released under a new major version of each implementation, and it will at least be possible if difficult for any affected users to migrate to using a different key field.
+This change will be released under a new major version of each implementation, and it will at least be possible, if difficult, for any affected users to migrate to using a different key field.

 ## Guide-level/Reference-level Explanation